AustinCodingAcademy/student-gitbook/course-catalog.md

 Satisfactory progress means completing all assignments and scoring an average of 70% or higher.
 Progress evaluation occurs once a week when instructors grade assignments and share feedback with students.
 2-4 times throughout the course, a “checkpoint” is given to students which is equivalent to a test.
 The checkpoints ensure all students have accomplished all learning objectives.
 Failure to meet a learning objective will result in a tutoring session.
 At the end of each subject, students who completed the curriculum will receive a certificate showing they passed the subject and detailing that level of proficiency; additionally, we have an exit consultation with each student to help them figure out the next step, whether that is moving forward on a track with us, continuing their education on their own, launching a project, or finding employment.

-PAYMENT POLICY
-Our payment policy is full tuition paid PRIOR to the first night of class.
-We understand that scheduling finances to meet the needs of continued education can be complicated, so we provide a 2 week grace period for those circumstances.
-If after the first two weeks on instruction, payment in full has not been made, we have the right to remove a student from the class and roster.

 PROBATION